polkadot-js/tools/packages/api-cli/README.md

 To specify types for a specific chain, you can use the `--types <types.json>` param, injecting the specified types into the API on construction.

+To specify RPC types for a specific chain, you can use the `--rpc <rpc.json>` param, injecting the specified RPC types into the API on construction.

 For a complete list of available commands, you can use `--help`